JaneliaSciComp/SongExplorer/README.md

 (plus those that were correct).
 The WAV files and time stamps therein can be used to look for patterns in the raw data ([see Examining Errors](#examining-errors)).

-At this point in the tutorial we have just trained a single model, but SongExplorer does have workflows were multiple models are saved to a single `Logs Folder` (e.g. if `# replicates` is >1, or if `Omit One` or `X-Validate` is used).
-In these cases, the left panel of "accuracy.pdf" will show the sum of the confusion matrix across all models, the right panel will have a gray box showing the mean and standard deviation of the overall accuracy across all models, and two additional files will be produced:

-* "train-overlay.pdf" shows the same validation accuracies as in "train-loss.pdf" overlayed across all replicates, leave-one-out models, or cross-validation folds.

-* "confusion-matrices.pdf" shows the individual confusion matrices for each replicate, model, or fold.

 ## Making Predictions ##